+What do all these key indicators tell us?
+From an operational standpoint they help us forecast results for each budget cycle.
 From a broader perspective they indicate we've reached a difficult stress or breaking point in fiscal financial management.
-Not just Sudbury, but all Massachusetts municipal communities continue to operate within an environment of increasing expenses and slower-paced or even shrinking revenues.
-It's difficult to say if economic and personal financial pressures being felt by the taxpayers of Sudbury will tolerate future overrides of any large magnitude, or with any great frequency.
-Therefore, the expenditure pressures we're facing loom larger with every passing budget cycle.
-When the cost of benefits, utilities and other fixed/required costs for providing Town services continue to outpace revenues, in particular our primary source of income, Property Taxes under Propositions 21/2, we must brace for serious financial consequences and very difficult budget decisions.
+Not just Sudbury but all Massachusetts municipal communities continue to operate within an environment of increasing expenses; yet slower-paced or even shrinking revenues.
+When the cost of benefits, utilities and other fixed/required costs for providing Town services continue to outpace revenues, in particular our primary source of income Property Taxes under Propositions 2 1⁄2 we must brace for serious financial consequences and very difficult budget decisions.
 This "structural deficit" became a key topic of discussion among Town leaders and Sudbury Citizen's during the FY08 budget season.
-While everyone recognizes the widening gap between fiscal expenditures and available revenue sources, communities are hard-pressed to find viable solutions to the problem.
-The Board of Selectmen and Finance Committee established a Budget Review Task Force to look for potential solutions to this problem in FY08.
-The task force expects to report back to the Selectmen in the fall of 2008.
-At that time, the group may be disbanded, or reassigned to assist in further analysis and implementation of certain recommendations.
-Preliminary results indicate that much of what the task force would suggest for cost saving measures and revenue enhancements are in fact already being done.
+While everyone recognizes the widening gap between fiscal expenditures and available revenue sources communities are hard-pressed to find viable solutions to the problem.
+The Board of Selectmen and FinCom will designate a special task force for that purpose in FY08.